blaine-geiger/Lab-Phase-1/README.md

 ## Final decision and purchase of network components
 After extensive research and planning, I have decided that the specific devices listed above will best serve the purposes for the home lab design.
 This considers the proposed use and expectations of the lab.
-Cost, energy consumption, physical space, noise levels, performance, flexibility, and scalability are other factors that influenced the final decision-making process.</p>
+Cost, energy consumption, physical space, noise levels, performance, flexibility, and scalability are other factors that influenced the final decision-making process.